 Legendary Goldsboro Restaurant, Wilber’s Barbecue

 Of all the restaurants in Goldsboro this is a top contender for most legendary.
 They had a little stint where they needed to shut down due to a tax issue with the government.
 It had been in business since the early 1960s and Wilber Shirley still visited nearly daily when they closed.
 But an investor swooped in and saved Wilbur’s!
-They’re back in business with a little remodel and new menu items in addition to their classic favorites.
+They even had a little facelift and remodel, with new menu items added to classic favorites.